Aatmaj-Zephyr/Learning-Python/README.md

 4) Interesting Projects

-Hope to hear from you all in the comments below!
+Hope to hear from you all in the [comments on dev.to](https://dev.to/aatmaj/launching-the-learning-python-course-5f31)!
 Please feel free to add any suggestions too!

-;~)

 ____